Jordan Rozum

 Research Experience

-Postdoctoral Researcher 2022-Present, Binghamton University (SUNY) Dept. of Systems Science and Industrial Engineering
+Postdoctoral Research Associate 2022-Present, Binghamton University (SUNY) Dept. of Systems Science and Industrial Engineering

 Graduate Research Assistant 2016–2022, Pennsylvania State University Dept. of Physics